caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/03-lesson.md

 - Knowing your users' needs means you can design a product with value.

-> :pushpin: **Important Point:** The goal of these slides is to discuss how UX professionals communicate their research and the deliverables associated with that research in the workplace.
-Now is a great time to share any personal experiences with the class.

 ### Write a UX Brief to Share Research